Distance-structure fidelity,

 This benchmark is created and maintained by the vendor of toorPIA.
 Precisely because of that, it was designed so that its conclusions do not depend on our judgment.

-- 01Metrics are computed independently of every method, exactly, on all pairwise distances
+- 02Metrics are computed exactly, on all pairwise distances, independently of every method

-- 02Hypotheses are documented and committed before the results are produced
+- 04Hypotheses are documented and committed before the results are produced

-- 03Every method's output coordinates are published — all numbers are third-party recomputable offline
+- 05Every method's output coordinates are published — all numbers are third-party recomputable offline

 Build the map from normal data only.